Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Results

-The remainder of the sources where we have more than 3 epochs of SDSS spectroscopy with \mbh{} and \ledd{} estimated per epoch, are reported in Figure \ref{fig:M-Edd-others}.
-Mostly, the various epochs for each source are well located within the contours of the subset of the DR14 QSO catalogue, albeit a few.
+The remainder of the sources where we have at least 3 epochs of SDSS spectroscopy with \mbh{} and \ledd{} estimated per epoch are reported in Figures \ref{fig:M-Edd-others}, and \ref{fig:M-Edd-others2} {(see Appendix \ref{app:plots})}.
+Mostly, the various epochs for each source are well located within the contours of the subset of the DR14 QSO catalog, albeit a few.
 Generally speaking, the sources occupy the upper-left end of the contours, i.e., with high BH masses and low Eddington ratios.
-Occasionally, there are epochs for some sources (i.e., the first epoch of SDSSJ225240.3+010958, and, the third epoch of SDSSJ233317.3-002303) where the source goes to a relatively low BH mass/high Eddington ratio regime but moves back to the high BH mass/low Eddington ratio region.
-Individually, there are a few epochs for these sources where the estimates for the BH mass and Eddington ratios are well outside the contours (the last contour in Figures \ref{fig:M-Edd} and \ref{fig:M-Edd-others} is drawn at $\sim$18$\sigma$) typically giving BH masses, \mbh{} $\gtrsim$ 10$^{9-10}$ \msun{}, and Eddington ratios, log \ledd{} $\lesssim$ -3.
+Occasionally, there are epochs for some sources where the source starts with (goes to) a relatively low BH mass/high Eddington ratio regime but moves (back) to the high BH mass/low Eddington ratio region.
+Individually, there are a few epochs for these sources where the estimates for the BH mass and Eddington ratios are well outside the contours (the last contour in Figures \ref{fig:M-Edd}, \ref{fig:M-Edd-others}, and \ref{fig:M-Edd-others2} is drawn at 6.67\% of the total number of sources in the sample) typically giving BH masses, \mbh{} $\gtrsim$ 10$^{9-10}$ \msun{}, and Eddington ratios, log \ledd{} $\lesssim$ -3.
 This agrees well with conclusions from previous works \citep[e.g.,][]{lawrence_etal_2016, rumbaugh_etal_2018}.